Neuro-Oncology

 • Asymmetric tonic seizures are clinically very distinct but may show minimal EEG abnormalities. |

-The supplementary motor area was initially defined in animal studies on monkeys in 1881 by Munk (30).
-C. and O. Vogt published many years of research in 1919 summarizing their findings of both the anatomy and physiology of this region in the monkey model, but they did not distinguish the mesial area as having any special functional significance (30).
-Grumbaum and Sherrington described movements in the upper extremity and the chest wall with stimulation for the cortex on the mesial surface anterior to the subdivision of the leg in the motor area (30).
-In 1951, Penfield and Welch showed that the supplementary motor area is a well circumscribed region within the longitudinal intrahemisphere fissure by stimulating the area in a series of both monkeys and human patients and eliciting motor movements (30).
-Penfield was also the first one who described supplementary motor area seizures with arm elevation and head turning (31).
-Following early descriptions of the supplementary motor area, asymmetric seizures were described and equated with onset in the supplementary motor area (27).
+The supplementary motor area was initially defined in animal studies on monkeys in 1881 by Munk (34).
+C and O Vogt published many years of research in 1919 summarizing their findings of both the anatomy and physiology of this region in the monkey model, but they did not distinguish the mesial area as having any special functional significance (34).
+Grumbaum and Sherrington described movements in the upper extremity and the chest wall with stimulation for the cortex on the mesial surface anterior to the subdivision of the leg in the motor area (34).
+In 1951, Penfield and Welch showed that the supplementary motor area is a well-circumscribed region within the longitudinal intrahemisphic fissure by stimulating the area in a series of both monkeys and human patients and eliciting motor movements (34).
+Penfield was also the first one who described supplementary motor area seizures with arm elevation and head turning (35).
+Following early descriptions of the supplementary motor area, asymmetric seizures were described and equated with onset in the supplementary motor area (31).

-The latest ILAE classification in 2010 intended to bring the classification out of the realm of expert opinion to an objective and clinical neuroscience-based classification that could be easily incorporated into a physician’s clinical practice.
-They made changes to terminology and concepts but not to the list of epileptic syndromes (04; 05).
-The operational classification of seizure types by the ILAE lists asymmetric tonic seizures under focal onset seizures with or without impairment in awareness (motor onset tonic) of frontal lobe type (11).
-Alternative classifications listed asymmetric tonic seizures as simple motor tonic seizures (26).
+The subsequent ILAE classification in 2010 intended to bring the classification out of the realm of expert opinion to an objective and clinical neuroscience-based classification that could be easily incorporated into a physician’s clinical practice.
+They made changes to terminology and concepts but not to the list of epilepsy syndromes (04; 05).
+The operational classification of seizure types by the ILAE lists asymmetric tonic seizures under Focal onset (aware or impaired awareness) motor tonic seizures of frontal lobe type (13).

 Nearly 3,000 illustrations, including video clips of neurologic disorders.